andrewlloyd100/Dinosaurs-visionOS/README.md

 # Dinosaurs-visionOS
-A dinosaur demo POC application making use of the VisionOS SDK
+A dinosaur demo POC application making use of the VisionOS SDK demonstrating Window, Volume and Immersive scenes.